Generate new demand

 Plan Input 2: Propeller (Generate New Demand: unchecked, quantity: 5)

-Inventory: 3 engines, 8 propellers available
+Inventory: 3 power boxes, 8 propellers available

 Result:

-Propeller: 5 units allocated from inventory (5 allocated from inventory)
+Propeller: 5 units allocated from existing inventory

 Last updated